fisheva/Eva-Theme/README.md

 ### Description
 Eva is a colorful and meticulous code theme meet Visual Studio Code.

-There are four styles : Dark, Dark Bold, Light, Light Bold.
+Four styles : Dark, Dark Bold, Light, Light Bold.
 The Bold styles make keywords and function names thicker.

+### Support
+Tested with the following languag:
+- HTML / XML / JSX
+- CSS / LESS / SCSS
+- JavaScript / TypeScript
+- Markdown
+- JSON

+Other languages have syntax highlighting too, it's just not guaranteed to be semantic yet.

 ### Installing
 Paste the following command into VSCode extention input and press `Enter`: